caztanj/Http_Server/README.md

 - TLS (LibreSSL)
 - Router

-## Compile LibreSSL and Generate Bindings
+## Compile C Code and Generate Bindings

-If you want to use TLS you need to compile LibreSSL and generate bindings for it.
 Simply run `jai generate.jai - -compile`.

 You need to have CMake and Ninja installed.